Afreeca/round-up-saver/README.md

 1. allow only one round up per week(a must)
 2. clarify with "stakeholders" the concept of first day of the week and make changes to reflect that
+3. Missing -> check the balance before transfering amount to savings goal

 #### Server